-Matching funds may be in the form of cash or eligible in-kind contributions.
+Matching funds may be in the form of cash or eligible inkind contributions.
+Cash includes loans, or lines of credit, in addition to cash.
+Examples of in-kind contributions are labor contributions of applicant or family members, and applicantproduced raw commodity.
+In-kind labor costs are limited to 25% of total project costs (or 50% of required match).
 Tribal applicants may use funding from grants made available through the Indian Self-Determination and Education Assistance Act of 1975 for matching funds.